flant/nginx-http-rdns/README.md

 ## Authors

-The original version of this module has been written by Timofey Kirillov, CJSC Flant (flant.com).
+The original version of this module has been designed by Dmitry Stolyarov, written by Timofey Kirillov, CJSC Flant (flant.com).

 ## Links